-This table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
+This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
 Owners of variable annuity and insurance contracts that invest in the Fund also should refer to the variable insurance contract prospectus for a description of fees and expenses that may be deducted at the separate account level or contract level for any charges that may be incurred under a contract.
 If the information below were to reflect the deduction of insurance charges, fees and expenses would be higher.

-SHAREHOLDER FEES (fees paid directly from your investment) N/A

-ANNUAL FUND OPERATING EXPENSES (expenses that you pay each year as a percentage of the value of your investment)

-Management Fees 0.90%

-Other Expenses 0.98%

-Acquired Fund Fees and Expenses 0.09%

-Total Annual Fund Operating Expenses 1.97%
+SHAREHOLDER FEES (fees paid directly from your investment) N/A ANNUAL FUND OPERATING EXPENSES (expenses that you pay each year as a percentage of the value of your investment) Management Fees 0.90% Other Expenses 0.98% Acquired Fund Fees and Expenses 0.10% Total Annual Fund Operating Expenses 1.98% Fee Waiver (and/or expense reimbursement) -0.05% Total Annual Fund Operating Expenses After Fee Waiver (and/or expense reimbursement) 1.93%

-Fee Waiver -0.06%

-Total Annual Fund Operating Expenses After Fee Waiver 1.91%

-- "Other Expenses" does not include fees paid to the Fund's swap contract counterparties, or the management fees, performance fees, and expenses of the reference assets or trading vehicles underlying such swap contracts.
-These fees and expenses, which are not reflected in this Annual Fund Operating Expenses table, are embedded in the returns of the swap contracts (i.e., the fees and expenses reduce the investment returns of the swap contracts) and represent an indirect cost of investing in the Fund. - The Total Annual Fund Operating Expenses and Total Annual Fund Operating Expenses After Fee Waiver in this fee table may not correlate to the expense ratios in the Fund's financial highlights and financial statements because the financial highlights and financial statements reflect only the operating expenses of the Fund and do not include Acquired Fund Fees and Expenses, which are fees and expenses incurred indirectly by the Fund through its investments in certain underlying investment companies.
+[&]quot;Other Expenses" does not include fees paid to the Fund's swap contract counterparties, or the management fees, performance fees, and expenses of the reference assets or trading vehicles underlying such swap contracts.
+These fees and expenses, which are not reflected in this Annual Fund Operating Expenses table, are embedded in the returns of the swap contracts (i.e., the fees and expenses reduce the investment returns of the swap contracts) and represent an indirect cost of investing in the Fund.

+The Total Annual Fund Operating Expenses and Total Annual Fund Operating Expenses After Fee Waiver (and/or expense reimbursement) in this fee table may not correlate to the expense ratios in the Fund's financial highlights and financial statements because the financial highlights and financial statements reflect only the operating expenses of the Fund and do not include Acquired Fund Fees and Expenses, which are fees and expenses incurred indirectly by the Fund through its investments in certain underlying investment companies.

-The Advisor has contractually agreed through May 1, 2021, to waive the amount of the Fund's management fee to the extent necessary to offset the proportionate share of any management fee paid by the Fund with respect to any Fund investment in an underlying fund for which the Advisor or any of its affiliates also serves as investment manager.
+The Advisor has contractually agreed, through May 1, 2022, to waive the amount of the Fund's management fee to the extent necessary to offset the proportionate share of any management fee paid by the Fund with respect to any Fund investment in an underlying fund for which the Advisor or any of its affiliates also serves as investment manager.
 The agreement may be terminated by the Advisor at the conclusion of any one-year term or by the Fund's Board of Trustees at any time, and when the Advisor ceases to serve as such.